project-gemmi/gemmi/docs/headers.rst

     handling PDB ID and $PDB_DIR: is_pdb_code(), expand_pdb_code_to_path()

 gemmi/pirfasta.hpp
-    Read sequence from PIR or FASTA format.
+    Read sequence from PIR or (multi-)FASTA format.

 gemmi/polyheur.hpp
     Heuristic methods for working with chains and polymers.